 Regime Change Scenarios.
-The Administration has somewhat downplayed the goal of regime change since President Bush's September 12, 2002 speech before the United Nations General Assembly, in which he focused on enforcing U.N. resolutions that require Iraqi disarmament.
-The Administration is demanding complete disarmament by Iraq under Resolution 1441.
-However, the more active Administration engagement with the opposition since mid-2002 suggests that the Administration is working actively toward the regime change goal, whether or not there is major military action against Iraq.
+To counter what it sees as an unacceptable threat from Iraq, the Administration demanded complete disarmament by Iraq under Resolution 1441.
+The Administration downplayed the goal of regime change after President Bush's September 12, 2002 speech before the United Nations General Assembly, in which he focused on enforcing U.N. resolutions that require Iraqi disarmament.
+However, the Administration has resumed stressing this goal since February 2002 as diplomacy at the United Nations has run its course.
+Active Administration engagement with the opposition since mid-2002 suggested that the Administration was working actively toward the regime change goal, whether or not there was major military action against Iraq.
+In the Administration view, a friendly government in Baghdad is required if the international community is to rid Iraq of WMD and links to terrorist groups.

 Since mid-2002, the Administration has tried to broaden the Iraqi opposition and build up its capabilities.
 In particular, the Administration has been expanding its ties to Shiite Islamist groups and to groups composed of ex-military and security officers, as well as to some ethnic-based groups.
-Some view the outreach to non-INC figures, particularly ex-military officers, as a signal that the Bush Administration might be considering returning to the "coup strategy" pursued on several occasions in previous administrations.
+Some view the outreach to non-INC figures, particularly ex-military officers, as a signal that the Bush Administration wanted to return to the "coup strategy" pursued on several occasions in previous administrations.
 The groups and individuals with which the Bush Administration has had increasing contact with include the following: